+• cachesize_bytes

+• cachesize_gbytes

+• h_factor

+• h_nelem

+• pagesize

+file_name

 file_name specifies a database file that can be shared by several storage home families.

 If not specified, the storage home family is stored in its own database file.
-The name of this file is storage-home-type-id, with the following characters replaced with an underscore (): forward slash and backslash (/ \), colon (:), and period (.).
+The name of this file is storage-home-type-id , with the following characters replaced with an underscore (): forward slash and backslash (/ $\)$, colon (:), and period (.).
 If specified, the string value must not contain any of the same characters.

+create_file

-create_file create_file specifies whether to create the file for this storage home family, if it does not already exist.
-Defaults to true. truncate_file truncate_file specifies whether to truncate this storage home family's file.
-Defaults to false. file_mode file_mode specifies the file mode on UNIX platforms.
-Defaults to 0. btree btree specifies whether a binary tree or a hash map is used.
-Defaults to true. rdonly rdonly specifies whether this storage home is family read-only.
-Defaults to false. bt_minkey bt_minkey specifies the minimum number of keys per binary tree page. cachesize_bytes cachesize_bytes specifies the database cache size in bytes.
+create_file specifies whether to create the file for this storage home family, if it does not already exist.
+Defaults to true.

+truncate_file

+truncate_file specifies whether to truncate this storage home family's file.
+Defaults to false.

+file_mode

+file_mode specifies the file mode on UNIX platforms.
+Defaults to 0.

+btree

+btree specifies whether a binary tree or a hash map is used.
+Defaults to true.

+rdonly

+5 rdonly specifies whether this storage home is family read-only.
+Defaults to false.

+bt_minkey

+bt_minkey specifies the minimum number of keys per binary tree page.

+cachesize_bytes

+, cachesize_bytes specifies the database cache size in bytes.
+Defaults to 0.

+cachesize_gbytes

+cachesize_gbytes specifies the database cache size in gigabytes.
 Defaults to 0.